Join me!

 Taking inspiration from the pagans, the Christmas tree originated in Germany.
 The first Christmas tree was said to belong to Martin Luther, who was in awe of the brilliance of the stars among evergreens.
 To recreate the beauty, he placed a tree in his home and decorated it with lighted candles.

 The German settlers in Pennsylvania brought this tradition to America, erecting their first trees in 1747.
-It wasn’t until the 1980s that Christmas trees rose in popularity and people began decorating their own.
+It wasn’t until the 1980s that Christmas trees rose in popularity, and people began decorating their own.

 To keep this brilliant tradition going, grab a fresh tree from your local seller.
 Many people avoid the mess of a real tree, but with the proper Christmas tree care, you can lose very few needles.
-Then you have a fresh, wonderful-smelling tree that’s also much better for the environment.
+Then you have a fresh, wonderful-smelling tree that’s much better for the environment.

 Christmas tree rows

-How to Care for a Christmas Tree
+How to Keep a Christmas Tree Alive

-Head out to a local tree farm and cut your own for the freshest tree.
-If you buy your tree from a lot, then there is a simple test to help you decide if it is fresh enough to take home.
-The last thing you want is for all of the needles to drop as soon as you hang your decorations.
+Head to a local tree farm and cut your own for the freshest tree.
+If you buy your tree from a lot, there is a simple test to help you decide if it is fresh enough to take home.
+The last thing you want is for all the needles to drop as soon as you hang your decorations.

-Test tree freshness by holding a branch tip firmly between your thumb and forefinger; with the opposite hand pinch the branch slightly higher and slide your fingers up the branch against the grain.
+Test tree freshness by holding a branch tip firmly between your thumb and forefinger; pinch the branch slightly higher with the opposite hand and slide your fingers up the branch against the grain.
 The needles should not come off the branch.
 (As a side note, this is the easy way to remove leaves from woody herbs like rosemary, sage, and thyme.)

 Now that you know it’s fresh, make sure that you choose a tree that is right for your space with the help of this guide: How to Choose the Right Fresh Christmas Tree for Your Family.